lealceldeiro/gems/README.md

 ### Item 14: Consider implementing `Comparable`

 * Use of the relational operators `<` and `>` in compareTo methods is verbose and error-prone and no longer recommended.

+## Chapter 4.
+Classes and Interfaces

+### Item 15: Minimize the accessibility of classes and members

+* Make each class or member as inaccessible as possible.
+* Instance fields of public classes should rarely be public
+* Classes with public mutable fields are not generally thread-safe.
+* It is wrong for a class to have a `public` `static` `final` array field, or an accessor that returns such a field.